Location and timetable

 There is also an opportunity for a limited number of contributed talks.
 Please provide title and short abstract for the talk as part of your registration form.
 Preference will be given to talks which contribute broadly to the chosen theme.
-The organising committee will notify you of its decision in September and a full program will be available then.
+The organising committee will notify you of its decision in September.

 Be warned: a major rugby league event takes place in Wellington on Saturday 18 November, so the city will be busy, and accommodation will be incredibly expensive or non-existent.
 So act now!

 We have made arrangements to hold a limited number of rooms at four hotels which are convenient to the conference venue.
 The rooms are available from Thursday until Sunday.
 Remaining rooms will be released on August 31.

 We recommend strongly that you act immediately to book rooms!
 Below find contact details for these hotels; follow the <Information for booking> or <Link to book> for details on how to reserve the rooms and “special offers” they hold for participants at this meeting.

 - The Thorndon Wellington by Rydges Information for booking

 - Park Hotel Link to book